godotengine/godot-docs/classes/class_astar.rst

 - :ref:`PoolIntArray<class_PoolIntArray>` **get_point_connections** **(** :ref:`int<class_int>` id **)**

-Returns an array with the ids of the points that form the connect with the given point.
+Returns an array with the IDs of the points that form the connection with the given point.

 ::